0xthelaughingman/Music-Onboarder/Readme.txt

 TODO
+-   Add the usecase of porting a playlist from one service to another. <<HIGH_PRIORITY>>
 -   Ensure DirHandler can handle paths across both supported OS.
 -   Test resilience of Spotify Driver.
 -   Add handling for the odd case ( FuzzyMatcher )